 6. Ciavarella Resigned From His Position As Judge

-It was in 2009, a month before he pleaded guilty that Ciavarella resigned from his duties as a judge following the accusations and the making public of his involvement in the Kids For Cash Scandal
+It was in 2009, a month before he pleaded guilty that Ciavarella resigned from his duties.
+He retired from being a judge following the accusations and the publicity of his involvement in the Kids For Cash Scandal.

 7. Mark Ciavarella Was Sentenced To 28 Years In Federal Prison

 In 2011, he was sentenced to 28 years in federal prison on 12 criminal counts.
-In August 2020, after he appealed his sentencing, another court judge upheld the ruling, meaning he would have to spend the years slammed on him.
+In August 2020, he appealed his sentencing With this, another court judge upheld the ruling, meaning he would have to spend the years slammed on him.

 8. He Appealed Severally, And A Number Of The Charges Labeled Against Him Were Vacated